Will Apple Inc. (AAPL) benefit from Wall Street bulls Calls?

 Sponsored

-The stock witnessed a -15.67% loss in the last 1 month and extending the period to 3 months gives it a -12.20%, and is -5.15% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.15% over the week and 3.03% over the month.
+The stock witnessed a -9.30% gain in the last 1 month and extending the period to 3 months gives it a -10.87%, and is 0.01% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.40% over the week and 3.06% over the month.

 Apple Inc. (AAPL) Analyst Forecasts